 Washington State University is a medium-sized, public institution located in the small town of Pullman with just under 30,000 students.
 Pullman is located just east of Moscow, Idaho and south of Spokane.
 WSU is known for idyllic rolling hills that are characteristic of the Palouse region.
 Their Childhood Development program awarded 28 undergraduate certificates in 2021 and boasts an impressive 15-1 student-faculty ratio.

 Eastern Washington University offers 3 Child Development degree programs.
 It's a large, public, four-year university in a outlying town.
-In 2023, 37 Child Development students graduated with students earning 26 Bachelor's degrees, 10 Master's degrees, and 1 Certificate.
+In 2024, 48 Child Development students graduated with students earning 34 Bachelor's degrees, and 14 Master's degrees.

 Shoreline Community College offers 2 Child Development degree programs.
-It's a small, public, two-year college in a large suburb.
+It's a small, public, four-year university in a large suburb.
+In 2024, 7 Child Development students graduated with students earning 7 Certificates.

-South Puget Sound Community College offers 1 Child Development degree programs.
-It's a small, public, two-year college in a small city.
+South Puget Sound Community College offers 2 Child Development degree programs.
+It's a small, public, four-year university in a small city.
+In 2024, 1 Child Development students graduated with students earning 1 Certificate.

 |